John Bigham, 1st Viscount Mersey: Maritime law

 In 1912, Mersey received his greatest fame when he was appointed by Lord Loreburn, the Lord Chancellor in the government of H. H. Asquith, to head the inquiry commission into the sinking of RMS Titanic.
 There was some criticism of his handling of the inquiry.
 Some felt that he was biased towards the Board of Trade and the major shipping concerns and cared too little about finding out why the ship sank.
 In 1998, the historian Daniel Butler described Mersey as "autocratic, impatient and not a little testy" but noted the "surprising objectivity" of the inquiry's findings.
 However, Peter Padfield later concluded that there had been "crazy deductions, distortions, prejudice, and occasional bone-headed obstinacy of witnesses and the court".

-In 1913, Mersey presided over the International Convention for the Safety of Life at Sea and added three more maritime inquiries to his résumé with his heading of the inquiries into the sinkings of RMS Empress of Ireland (held in Canada in 1914) and Falaba and RMS Lusitania in 1915.
+In 1913, Mersey presided over the International Convention for the Safety of Life at Sea and added three more maritime inquiries to his résumé with his heading of the inquiries into the sinkings of RMS Empress of Ireland (held in Canada in 1914) and Falaba and the wartime RMS Lusitania in 1915.
 About the last, Mersey is among those suspected by conspiracy theorists of a cover-up.
 His biographer Hugh Mooney wrote that such suspicions are wholly conjectural, but "the conclusion of the inquiry (which blamed Germany for the tragedy without reservation) was without doubt politically convenient".

 During the first part of the war, Mersey also worked in the Prize Courts, adjudicating seized cargo from the British blockade.
 This included the cases of the Wilhelmina (1915), the Roumanian (1916), and the Odessa (1916).
 Mersey was raised in the peerage from baron to viscount that year.

 Later life

 In his later years, Mersey was beset by deafness, but continued to work actively and returned to the bench in his eighties when the divorce courts had a heavy backlog.
 Mooney writes that "he helped to clear the lists with all his old efficiency".
 His wife died in 1925, and he died four years later at Littlehampton in Sussex, aged 89.

-Mersey's third son (although the second surviving) was Sir Trevor Bigham, who became Deputy Commissioner of Police of the Metropolis.
-His first son, Colonel Charles Clive Bigham, survived the sinking of the passenger ship in 1915.
+Mersey's third son, and second surviving was Trevor Bigham, who became Deputy Commissioner of Police of the Metropolis.
+His first son, Charles Clive Bigham, survived the sinking of the passenger ship in 1915.